marpies/firebase-config-ane/README.md

 ### Package the extension

 The extension needs to be repackaged with the new values you have specified.
-Navigate to the [build](build/) directory from your command line and run:
+Set correct path to AIR SDK in [build.properties](build/build.properties) file, navigate to the [build](build/) directory from your command line and run:

 ```
 ant package